kharesimran/GeoPythonWorkshop/README.md

  1. Nominatim is the search engine used in Openstreetmap data.
 We will be using Nominatim's [reverse geocoding API](http://wiki.openstreetmap.org/wiki/Nominatim#Reverse_Geocoding) to get the address of a point given its latitude and longitude.
  2. Open the Field Calculator by clicking on the *Field Calculator* button in the attributes toolbar.
- 3. Note the following in *get_address.py*.
-    * In the function get_address(), we make an API request, passing the latitude and longitude, as well as some more data in accordance with the API's usage policy.
+ 3. Note that in the function get_address(), we make an API request, passing the latitude and longitude, as well as some more data in accordance with the API's usage policy.
-    * With the function get_env_variable(), we can get the value of any global, project or layer variable.
-    * The iface object gives us access to a wide range of QGIS objects and classes.
  4. In the Field Calculator, enter the *Output field name* as 'address'.
  5. Change the *Output Field Type* to 'Text (string)'.
  6. Enter a value for the *Output Field Length*, say '100'.